Suzanna Hamilton

-Suzanna Hamilton (born 8 February 1960) is an English actress.
-She played the role of Julia in the 1984 film adaptation of George Orwell's classic novel, Nineteen Eighty-Four.
-Her other film roles include Tess (1979), Brimstone and Treacle (1982), Wetherby (1985), and Out of Africa (1985).
-On television, she starred in the ITV drama Wish Me Luck (1988), the BBC medical drama Casualty (1993–94), and the STV drama McCallum (1995–97).
+Suzanna Hamilton (born 12 September 1960) is an English actress, notable for playing the role of Julia in the 1984 film adaptation of George Orwell's classic novel, Nineteen Eighty-Four, as well as other film roles including Tess (1979), Brimstone and Treacle (1982), Wetherby (1985), and Out of Africa (1985).
+She has had numerous television roles such as the ITV drama Wish Me Luck (1988), the BBC medical drama Casualty (1993–94), and the STV drama McCallum (1995–97).

-Early career
+Life and career

-Hamilton was born in London and was a protégée of filmmaker Claude Whatham, who discovered her in a children's experimental theatre in North London in the early 1970s.
-The first feature in which she appeared was Swallows and Amazons (1974), which was directed by Whatham and based on the popular children's book of the same name by Arthur Ransome.
-Swallows and Amazons was filmed in 1973 and released in 1974.
+Hamilton was born in London on September 12, 1960.
+In 1973, Hamilton received acting training at the Anna Scher Theatre School in Islington.
+She was a student at the Central School of Speech and Drama in Swiss Cottage, Camden.
+She became a protégée of filmmaker Claude Whatham, who discovered her in a children's experimental theatre in North London in the early 1970s.

+In 1974, she appeared in her first feature film, the Whatham-directed Swallows and Amazons.
 Billed as Zanna Hamilton, she was cast as Susan Walker, one of four young siblings collectively known as "the Swallows", who go on a camping and sailing holiday in the Lake District during the summer of 1929.
-Whatham later directed Hamilton as Princess Alice in the BBC miniseries, Disraeli (1978), which was later broadcast to North American audiences as a featured programme on Masterpiece Theatre.
+Whatham later directed Hamilton as Princess Alice in the BBC miniseries, Disraeli (1978).

-In the mid-1970s Hamilton received acting training at the Anna Scher Theatre School in Islington and at the Central School of Speech and Drama in Swiss Cottage, Camden.
 For her first appearance in a big-budget film, Hamilton played Izz Huett, the lovesick dairymaid, in the Roman Polanski film Tess (1979), based on Thomas Hardy's Tess of the d'Urbervilles, which starred Nastassja Kinski in the title role.
 She also appeared as one of the boarding school girls who organise a strike against the Ministry of Education in The Wildcats of St. Trinian's (1980).

 Hamilton's next significant role was in the Richard Loncraine film Brimstone & Treacle (1982), based on Dennis Potter's play of the same name.
 Hamilton starred as Patricia Bates, the traumatised, catatonic daughter of a devoutly religious, middle aged Home Counties couple (Denholm Elliott and Joan Plowright) whose lives are changed by a demonic drifter and con man who calls himself Martin Taylor, played by Sting.
 The following year, Suzanna Hamilton was featured in BBC-TV's paranormal mystery, A Pattern of Roses, with Helena Bonham Carter.

 Hamilton was a member of the BBC's Radio Drama Company.